The ABCs of the transformation of Rio de Janeiro*, prepared in English with foreign journalists in mind

 Authoritarian Society Relations and politics in Rio are marked by the legacy of slavery; Brazil imported over five million slaves, more than any country in the western hemisphere and was the last in the Western World to abolish slavery, in 1888.
 Middle and upper-class families often employ servants, though this is changing as they become more expensive (as of April 2013, a new law provides for overtime and other benefits).
 The structure has historically discouraged democratic participation and favored top-down policymaking and implementation.

-Barra da Tijuca Mayor Eduardo Paes has promoted—and his campaign sponsors have reportedly benefitted from—the expansion of Barra, which, unlike other parts of Rio, features gated communities and malls.
+Barra da Tijuca Mayor Eduardo Paes has promoted—and his campaign contributors have reportedly benefitted from—the expansion of Barra, which, unlike other parts of Rio, features gated communities and malls.
 Residents tend to socialize in private space rather than the parks and organic in-between spaces popular in the rest of the city.
+This is where most of the Olympic Games will be held.

 Centro de Operações (Operations Center) Purportedly bigger than the NASA control room, this city-run facility, created as part of IBM’s Smart Cities program and inaugurated in December 2010, keeps an agency-integrated watch over traffic, weather, public works and much more.
 City officials say they will work in concert with the new state facility, below.